UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 ## Overview
-Up to this point, we have solved all of our predictive problems&mdash;both classification and regression&mdash;using K-nearest neighbors (KNN)-based approaches.
+Up to this point, we have solved all of our predictive problems&mdash;both classification and regression&mdash;using K-nearest neighbors (K-NN)-based approaches.
 In the context of regression, there is another commonly used method known as *linear regression*.
-This chapter provides an introduction to the basic concept of linear regression, shows how to use `scikit-learn` to perform linear regression in Python, and characterizes its strengths and weaknesses compared to KNN regression.
+This chapter provides an introduction to the basic concept of linear regression, shows how to use `scikit-learn` to perform linear regression in Python, and characterizes its strengths and weaknesses compared to K-NN regression.
 The focus is, as usual, on the case where there is a single predictor and single response variable of interest; but the chapter concludes with an example using *multivariable linear regression* when there is more than one predictor.